matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 Request Authentication
 ~~~~~~~~~~~~~~~~~~~~~~

-Every HTTP request made by a homesever is authenticated using public key
+Every HTTP request made by a homeserver is authenticated using public key
 digital signatures.
 The request method, target and body are signed by wrapping
 them in a JSON object and signing it using the JSON signing algorithm.
 The
 resulting signatures are added as an Authorization header with an auth scheme